alejandro501/ios-penetration-testing-cheat-sheet/README.md

 This is more of a checklist for myself.
 May contain useful tips and tricks. **Still need to add a lot of things.**

-Everything was tested on Kali Linux v2023.1 (64-bit) and iPhone 7 with iOS v13.4.1 and unc0ver jailbreak v8.0.2.
+Everything was tested on Elementary OS 7.1 Horus (64-bit) and iPhone 7 with iOS v15.8.4 using palera1n rootful jailbreak (checkm8 exploit).

 For help with any of the tools type `<tool_name> [-h | -hh | --help]` or `man <tool_name>`.